postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 ## <p align="center">PART ONE <br /> TYPES OF FIREARMS</p>

- 1. **Firearm** – a weapon the function of which is derived from the immediate release of energy during discharge; designated for for a required effect at a defined distance.
+ 1. **Firearm** - a weapon the function of which is derived from the immediate release of energy during discharge; designated for for a required effect at a defined distance.

- 2. **Firearm** – a weapon the function of which is derived from the immediate release of chemical energy.
+ 2. **Firearm** - a weapon the function of which is derived from the immediate release of chemical energy.

- 3. **Gas gun** – a firearm the function of which is derived from the immediate release of pressurised air or any other gas.
+ 3. **Gas gun** - a firearm the function of which is derived from the immediate release of pressurised air or any other gas.

- 4. **Mechanical weapon** – a weapon the function of which is derived from the immediate release of accumulated mechanical energy.
+ 4. **Mechanical weapon** - a weapon the function of which is derived from the immediate release of accumulated mechanical energy.

- 5. **Alarm weapon** – a firearm the construction of which excludes to use a ball cartridge or a cartridge with multiple projectiles (pellets).
+ 5. **Alarm weapon** - a firearm the construction of which excludes to use a ball cartridge or a cartridge with multiple projectiles (pellets).

- 6. **Firing device** – equipment where a primary source of energy is an explosive substance contained in ammunition for firing devices.
+ 6. **Firing device** - equipment where a primary source of energy is an explosive substance contained in ammunition for firing devices.

- 7. **Rifle** – a shooting gun with a barrel (or barrels) for shooting with ball cartridges or ball projectiles or with special cartridges or projectiles made for a rifle.
+ 7. **Rifle** - a shooting gun with a barrel (or barrels) for shooting with ball cartridges or ball projectiles or with special cartridges or projectiles made for a rifle.

  8. **Shotgun** - a shooting gun with a barrel (orbarrels) for shooting with shotgun cartridges or with special cartridges for a shotgun.

  9. **Combined firearm** - a shooting gun with a barrel (orbarrels) for shooting with ball cartridges or projectiles or with special cartridges or projectiles made for a rifle and with a barrel (or barrels) for shooting with shotgun cartridges or with special cartridges for a shotgun.

- 10. **Short firearm** – a shooting gun the barrel of which does not exceed 300 mm in length, or which in total does not exceed 600 mm in length.
+ 10. **Short firearm** - a shooting gun the barrel of which does not exceed 300 mm in length, or which in total does not exceed 600 mm in length.

- 11. **Long firearm** – a shooting gun which is not a short firearm.
+ 11. **Long firearm** - a shooting gun which is not a short firearm.

- 12. **Fully automatic firearm** – a firearm which loads a new cartrige through the energy of the fired round; the construction of such firearm enables multiple shots upon one pull of the trigger.
+ 12. **Fully automatic firearm** - a firearm which loads a new cartrige through the energy of the fired round; the construction of such firearm enables multiple shots upon one pull of the trigger.

- 13. **Semi-automatic (self-loading) ** firearm – a shooting gun which loads a new cartrige through the energy of the fired round; the construction of such firearm does not enable multiple shots upon one pull of the trigger.
+ 13. **Semi-automatic (self-loading)** firearm - a shooting gun which loads a new cartrige through the energy of the fired round; the construction of such firearm does not enable multiple shots upon one pull of the trigger.

- 14. **Repeating firearm** – a shooting gun with a magazine or a similar feeding device where the firearm is manually re-cocked and re-loaded or where a revolver cylinder is mechanically turned.
+ 14. **Repeating firearm** - a shooting gun with a magazine or a similar feeding device where the firearm is manually re-cocked and re-loaded or where a revolver cylinder is mechanically turned.

- 15. **One-shot firearm** – a shooting gun without a magazine or a similar feeding device which is reloaded by the manual insertion of a cartridge into a cartridge chamber, barrel or a firing chamber.
+ 15. **One-shot firearm** - a shooting gun without a magazine or a similar feeding device which is reloaded by the manual insertion of a cartridge into a cartridge chamber, barrel or a firing chamber.

- 16. **Multiple shot firearm** – a shooting gun without a magazine or similar feeding device with two or more barrels, which is reloaded by manual insertion of a cartridge into a cartridge chamber, barrel or a firing chamber.
+ 16. **Multiple shot firearm** - a shooting gun without a magazine or similar feeding device with two or more barrels, which is reloaded by manual insertion of a cartridge into a cartridge chamber, barrel or a firing chamber.

- 17. **Military weapon** – a firearm which is designed for sea, air or land warfare.
+ 17. **Military weapon** - a firearm which is designed for sea, air or land warfare.

  18. **Sporting weapon** - a firearm determined by rules of sports shooting both for national and international disciplines.

- 19. **Hunting weapon** – a firearm designed for hunting animals and shooting them in accordance with the Act on game keeping and hunting.
+ 19. **Hunting weapon** - a firearm designed for hunting animals and shooting them in accordance with the Act on game keeping and hunting.

- 20. **Paintball gun** – a gas gun that propels projectiles filled with a paint-like dye.
+ 20. **Paintball gun** - a gas gun that propels projectiles filled with a paint-like dye.

- 21. **Signal gun** – single purpose equipment constructed on the principle of a short or long firearm for the use of signal cartridges the calibre of which is more than 16mm.
+ 21. **Signal gun** - single purpose equipment constructed on the principle of a short or long firearm for the use of signal cartridges the calibre of which is more than 16mm.

- 22. **Historical weapon** – a firearm produced before 31 December 1890 where all main parts of such firearm were produced before so 31 December 1890.
+ 22. **Historical weapon** - a firearm produced before 31 December 1890 where all main parts of such firearm were produced before so 31 December 1890.

- 23. **Main parts of a firearm** – a barrel, insertion?? barrel, insertion?? cartridge chamber, frame, revolver cylinder, breech casing or body and breech.
+ 23. **Main parts of a firearm** - a barrel, insertion?? barrel, insertion?? cartridge chamber, frame, revolver cylinder, breech casing or body and breech.

- 24. **Deactivated firearm** – a firearm which was deactivated by procedure specified by a legal regulation.
+ 24. **Deactivated firearm** - a firearm which was deactivated by procedure specified by a legal regulation.

- 25. **Cut of a firearm** – a firearm modified by a procedure specified in a legal regulation which, at least partially, uncovers the internal construction of the firearm.
+ 25. **Cut of a firearm** - a firearm modified by a procedure specified in a legal regulation which, at least partially, uncovers the internal construction of the firearm.

- 26. **Firing equipment** – equipment for propelling projectiles with reactive propulsion or ammunition with the reactive impact of a bag-cartridge such as anti-tank weapons; a bazooka, a rocket gun, and land, air or sea firing equipment; firing equipment for special projectiles.
+ 26. **Firing equipment** - equipment for propelling projectiles with reactive propulsion or ammunition with the reactive impact of a bag-cartridge such as anti-tank weapons; a bazooka, a rocket gun, and land, air or sea firing equipment; firing equipment for special projectiles.

 ## <p align="center">PART WO <br /> TYPES OF AMMUNITION</p>

-1. **Ammunition** – comprehensive expression for cartridges, bag-cartridges and projectiles for firearms.
+1. **Ammunition** - comprehensive expression for cartridges, bag-cartridges and projectiles for firearms.

-2. **Reloaded ammunition** – ammunition which uses already used cases.
+2. **Reloaded ammunition** - ammunition which uses already used cases.

-3. **Testing ammunition** – ammunition determined for official testing of firearms under a special legal regulation.
+3. **Testing ammunition** - ammunition determined for official testing of firearms under a special legal regulation.

-4. **Military ammunition** – a comprehensive expression for hand and other grenades, projectiles for anti-tank weapons and bazookas, artillery ammunition, bombs, torpedoes, directed and non-directed missiles, case (container) ammunition, primers of explosives, mines, pyro- cartridges,deceptive target to be launched, imitation explosive means, signal and lighting means, incendiary devices including equipment for remote shooting; main parts such as artillery projectiles and bag-cartridges, exploders, igniters and initiators intended for military purposes are also deemed to be military ammunition.
+4. **Military ammunition** - a comprehensive expression for hand and other grenades, projectiles for anti-tank weapons and bazookas, artillery ammunition, bombs, torpedoes, directed and non-directed missiles, case (container) ammunition, primers of explosives, mines, pyro- cartridges,deceptive target to be launched, imitation explosive means, signal and lighting means, incendiary devices including equipment for remote shooting; main parts such as artillery projectiles and bag-cartridges, exploders, igniters and initiators intended for military purposes are also deemed to be military ammunition.

-5. **Inactive ammunition** –ammunition which does not contain explosives or other activating ammunition fills.
+5. **Inactive ammunition** -ammunition which does not contain explosives or other activating ammunition fills.
 It includes disassembled ammunition, deactivated ammunition, cuts of ammunition and dummy ammunition.

-6. **Projectile** – an object discharged from a firearm designed to hit a target or to have any other mpact.
+6. **Projectile** - an object discharged from a firearm designed to hit a target or to have any other mpact.

 7. **Compact projectile** - an object designed to hit a target or to have a different impact which does not divide after leaving the barrel.

-8. **Multiple projectiles** – an object or substance in solid, liquid or gaseous state designed to hit a target or to have a different impact which divides after leaving the barrel.
+8. **Multiple projectiles** - an object or substance in solid, liquid or gaseous state designed to hit a target or to have a different impact which divides after leaving the barrel.

-9. **Penetrating projectile** – a compact projectile which is made of material harder than 250 HB - Brinell hardness or a projectile incorporated into ammunition, which due to its construction or impact energy demonstrates a penetrating impact; as a rule ammunition has a penetrating projectile having a combined impact specified for military or other special purposes.
+9. **Penetrating projectile** - a compact projectile which is made of material harder than 250 HB - Brinell hardness or a projectile incorporated into ammunition, which due to its construction or impact energy demonstrates a penetrating impact; as a rule ammunition has a penetrating projectile having a combined impact specified for military or other special purposes.

-10. **Explosive projectile** – a composed metal cased projectile containing an explosive composed of a metal cased bullet containing an explosive component which explodes upon impact.
+10. **Explosive projectile** - a composed metal cased projectile containing an explosive composed of a metal cased bullet containing an explosive component which explodes upon impact.

 11. **Ignition charge** - a composed metal cased projectile containing an insendiary component which ignites in the air or upon impact.

-12. **Shock projectile** – a compact projectile with a point in the shape of a truncated cone which is furnished with an open cylindrical cavity upon which a part of the lead core in the shape of a truncated cone trenches and the metal case is lengthwise cut on the edges.
+12. **Shock projectile** - a compact projectile with a point in the shape of a truncated cone which is furnished with an open cylindrical cavity upon which a part of the lead core in the shape of a truncated cone trenches and the metal case is lengthwise cut on the edges.

-13. **Cartridge** – a unit designed to be inserted (loaded) into a gun, signal weapon or a special weapon; it consists of a case, primer or a primer component, explosive fill and a projectile.
+13. **Cartridge** - a unit designed to be inserted (loaded) into a gun, signal weapon or a special weapon; it consists of a case, primer or a primer component, explosive fill and a projectile.

 14. **Bag-cartridge** - a unit designed to be inserted (loaded) into an expansive firearm or expansive device; it consists of a case, primer or a primer component and can contain explosive fill, granules or irritable chemical substance.

-15. **Deactivated ammunition** – ammunition to which irreversible modifications have been made which have disabled the original function.
+15. **Deactivated ammunition** - ammunition to which irreversible modifications have been made which have disabled the original function.
 Deactivated ammunition shall be identified in accordance with a special legal regulation<a name="fn23_ref"></a><sup>[23)](#fn23)</sup>.

-16. **Cut of ammunition** – a cut of ammunition made for teaching and training purposes for armed forces disposed of explosives and other active fills of ammunition and to which modifications have been made uncovering, at least partially, the internal construction of the ammunition including substitutive (inert) fills.
+16. **Cut of ammunition** - a cut of ammunition made for teaching and training purposes for armed forces disposed of explosives and other active fills of ammunition and to which modifications have been made uncovering, at least partially, the internal construction of the ammunition including substitutive (inert) fills.
 A cut of ammunition shall be identified in accordance with a special legal regulation<a name="fn23_ref"></a><sup>[23)](#fn23)</sup>.

-17. **Disassembled ammunition** – ammunition removed of explosives and other active ammunition fills, not marked in accordance with a special legal regulation<a name="fn23_ref"></a><sup>[23)](#fn23)</sup>.
+17. **Disassembled ammunition** - ammunition removed of explosives and other active ammunition fills, not marked in accordance with a special legal regulation<a name="fn23_ref"></a><sup>[23)](#fn23)</sup>.

-18. **Dummy ammunition** – ammunition identical in terms of shape and dimensions with the original sample, not containing explosives and other active ammunition fills and usually produced from non-standard material.
+18. **Dummy ammunition** - ammunition identical in terms of shape and dimensions with the original sample, not containing explosives and other active ammunition fills and usually produced from non-standard material.
 It can contain fills made of substitutive (inert) material.
 It includes civil or military training ammunition or ammunition specified for teaching or training.

-19. **Unexploded artillery ammunition** – a comprehensive expression for ammunition which was prepared to be used or which has been used (for example it was discharged, dropped, scattered, fired, thrown or swept and unexploded for example as a result of failure of the initiation mechanism or which has been constructed so that it explodes for other reasons (by stepping on it).
+19. **Unexploded artillery ammunition** - a comprehensive expression for ammunition which was prepared to be used or which has been used (for example it was discharged, dropped, scattered, fired, thrown or swept and unexploded for example as a result of failure of the initiation mechanism or which has been constructed so that it explodes for other reasons (by stepping on it).

-20. **Training projectile** ­– a projectile designed for acoustic and lighting imitation of sharp shooting.
+20. **Training projectile** ­- a projectile designed for acoustic and lighting imitation of sharp shooting.

 ********************************************************************************